 Working with BirdLife partners in the Americas, Nature Canada develops and advances hemispheric bird conservation objectives for migrating and local birds.
-We currently have projects in Paraguay, Brazil, Haiti, Cuba and the Dominican Republic to reduce pressure on bird habitat and improve the lives of local human populations.
+We currently have projects in Brazil, Haiti, Cuba and the Dominican Republic to reduce pressure on bird habitat and improve the lives of local human populations.

 Find out more about our international bird conservation efforts.

 Canada and Bird Studies Canada are Canadian co-partners